 I received an email the other day from our local Fresh Market saying they had cases of Hatch chiles available for order.
 Well, I thought, that’s something new for me, so I’ll do it.
 I’ve never prepared or cooked fresh Hatch chiles, I’ve just used the canned ones you get in the supermarket.
 My plan was to roast them all, and I did.
 I also got to find out how big a case of Hatch chiles is: 18 pounds.
 Over 150 peppers.
 Yep, over 150 peppers.

 I fired up my largest charcoal grill and got to work.
 Batch after batch, I roasted the Hatch chiles until lightly charred.
 My plan was to only use a few of the roasted chiles immediately, so most went into bags and then the freezer for use later.
 After I got a system down roasting them was actually very easy.
 And boy, did it ever smell fantastic on the desk.
-I can getting a case of Hatch chiles becoming a yearly thing in our household.

 I froze the chiles whole without removing stems, membranes or seeds.
 I found that they clean up quite easily when thawed and maybe (maybe) have more flavor that way.
 Plus, with 150+ peppers, I was definitely not up to cleaning that many peppers in one evening.
 Roasting them was enough of a chore!